Performance Tester

 Sync testing involves waiting for a response before sending the next request, while async testing sends requests without waiting for a respo...read more

-Q2.
-Explain the scenario where you have faced memory leak issue?
+Q. Explain a scenario where you faced a memory leak issue.

 Yes